TyeMcQueen/terraform-google-certificate-map-simple/README.md

 The output value with the resource record for the `map-name1` certificate map is `module.NAME.map1[0]`.
 For `map-name2`, it is `module.NAME.map2[0]`.

+To make use of a certificate map, you'll want its `.id`.
+However, what is likely a bug in the updated APIs that allow a certificate map to be attached currently means that the `.id` of a Terraform resource record for a certificate map will not work.
+So rather than using `module.NAME.map1[0].id`, you should use `module.NAME.map-id1[0]` which will have "//certificate-manager.googleapis.com" prepended to it.

 ### Certificate Map Entries